CFD Service. 80.6% lose money

 Plus500AU Pty Ltd (ACN 153301681), licensed by:

 ASIC in Australia, AFSL #417727, FMA in New Zealand, FSP #486026; Authorised Financial Services Provider in South Africa, FSP #47546.
 You do not own or have any rights to the underlying assets.
-Read more about this in the Disclosure documents available on their website.
+Read more Plus500 review in the Disclosure documents available on their website.

 There are several security tools designed to protect your money from hackers and other cybercriminals.
 Firstly, all funds are kept at segregated client bank accounts according to the regulative rules.
 Next, the funds for hedging are Plus500’s own and your funds are not to be touched in that aspect.